Karen Elliott House: Viewpoints

-Karen Elliott House mentioned on her book "On Saudi Arabia: Its People, Past, Religion, Fault Lines—and Future" believes that Saudi Arabia's internal problems are deeper than its external problems, and that while finding a job for the new generation of unemployed youth has become a big problem in the absence of high oil revenues, the best thing that Saudi regime can do in this situation, magnify the chaos in the region, in the eyes of his people, to such an extent that Saudis consider Al-Saud's relative stability better than anything else.
+Karen Elliott House mentioned in her book "On Saudi Arabia: Its People, Past, Religion, Fault Lines—and Future" that she believes that Saudi Arabia's internal problems are deeper than its external problems.
+Finding a job for the new generation of unemployed youth has become a big problem in the absence of high oil revenues, writes House, and the best thing that the Saudi regime can do in this situation, is to magnify the chaos in the region in the eyes of its people to such an extent that Saudis consider Al-Saud's relative stability better than anything else.In an interview with Haaretz newspaper in 2025, House said that she had met Crown prince Mohammed bin Salman multiple times and unlike others in the royal house, he did not say one thing in private and another in public.